Getting Started

 print(ispositive("2"))

 In this case, Luau will use the return x > 0 statement to infer that ispositive() is a function taking a number and returning a boolean.
-Note that in this case, it was not necessary to add any explicit type annotations.
+Note that in this case, we were able to determine the type of ispositive without the presence of any explicit type annotations.

 Based on Luau’s type inference, the analysis tool will now flag the incorrect call to ispositive():